Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

 \begin{lemma} Let $\mathcal{C}$ be a well-clipped cone in a self-dual homogeneous cone $\mathcal{A}$ in $V=V_{\Z}\otimes \R$.
 Then for any arithmetic group $\Gamma<\Aut(\mathcal{A},V_{\Z})$ that contains the group spanned by the orthogonal reflections $\langle \sigma_i\mid i\in I\rangle$, there exists a rational polyhedral cone $\Pi\subset\mathcal{C}^+$ such that \begin{enumerate} \item[(1)] We have where $\mathfrak{S}$ denotes the set $\{\gamma\in \Gamma\mid \gamma(\mathcal{C}^{\circ})\cap \mathcal{C}^{\circ}\neq\emptyset\}$. \item[(2)] For $\gamma\neq \gamma'\in\mathfrak{S}$, it holds that $\gamma(\Pi^{\circ})\cap \gamma'(\Pi^{\circ})=\emptyset.$ \end{enumerate} If moreover $\mathcal{C}$ is neatly clipped in $\mathcal{A}$, then \begin{enumerate} \item[(3)] There is a rational polyhedral fundamental domain for the action of the group $\Aut(\mathcal{C}^{\circ},\mathcal{A},V_{\Z})$ on $\mathcal{C}^+$.
 Additionally, any group $\Gamma_{\mathcal{C}}$ that may appear in Definition \ref{def-neatlyclipped} for the cone $\mathcal{C}$ is of finite index in $\Aut(\mathcal{C}^{\circ},\mathcal{A},V_{\Z})$. \end{enumerate} \end{lemma}

-\begin{proof} We start with the self-dual homogeneous cone $\mathcal{A}$.
+\begin{proof}[Proof of Lemma \ref{lem-AMRTstyle}] We start with the self-dual homogeneous cone $\mathcal{A}$.
 Let $\Gamma$ be an arithmetic subgroup of $\Aut(\mathcal{A})$ that contains all the orthogonal reflections $(\sigma_i)_{i\in I}$ with respect to the hyperplanes $(H_i)_{i\in I}$ cutting out $\mathcal{C}$.
-By the work of Vinberg on reduction theory and Siegel sets, and by \cite[Chapter II, Theorem 4.1]{AMRT} and \cite[Proposition 4.2]{Loo14}, there is a rational polyhedral fundamental domain for the action of $\Gamma$ on the cone $\mathcal{A}^+$.
+By Theorem \ref{thm-amrt}, there is a rational polyhedral fundamental domain for the action of $\Gamma$ on the cone $\mathcal{A}^+$.
 By \cite[Application 4.14]{Loo14}, we can perform the following construction {\it à la} Dirichlet--Voronoi: If we choose a point $a\in \mathcal{A}\cap V_{\Q}$ with trivial stabilizer in $\Gamma$, the cone

 is a rational polyhedral fundamental domain for the action of $\Gamma$ on $\mathcal{A}^+$.
 From here on, we fix $a$ to be a point in $\mathcal{C}^{\circ}\cap V_{\Q}$ that has trivial stabilizer in $\Gamma$, and whose $\Gamma$-orbit avoids the hyperplanes $(H_i)_{i\in I}$ used to cut out $\mathcal{C}$.
 (Its existence essentially follows from \cite[Theorem 3.8]{Loo14}, see \cite[Page 8, Proof of Proposition 2.3]{GLW22} and \cite[Page 13, Proof of Lemma 3.5, Last Paragraph]{LiZhao} for more details.)